-The SAR can typically be up to 40 pages in length (approx. 15,000-17,000 words) and must not exceed 50 pages (approx. 18,000-20,000 words).
+The SAR of a typical UL unit can be up to 40 pages in length (approx. 15,000-17,000 words) and must not exceed 50 pages (approx. 18,000-20,000 words).
+For smaller units, such as UniJobs, it is envisaged that the SAR would be somewhat shorter in length.
 The SAR should be structured in discrete sections (chapters).
-As agreed with ULSU, the SAR should be structured in discrete sections (chapters), as follows:
+While default chapter headings are suggested below, the final structure of the SAR will be agreed between the QSU and UniJobs.

 - Unit overview: mission, strategy and governance

 - Functions, activities and processes

 - Service users and feedback

-- Organisation and management

-- Relationships and external engagement
+- Relationships and engagement with UL